Natural Gas Appliance Calculator

 TOTAL

-Natural Gas is measured in Therms or BTUs.
+Natural gas is measured in therms or BTUs.
 A therm is a measurement of the amount of heat energy in natural gas, equal to 100,000 BTUs.
 A BTU, or British Thermal Unit, is the quantity of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
-The current charge from Minnesota Energy Resources is $1.09174 per therm.
+The current 12 month weighted average cost of gas between Minnesota Energy Resources' NNG and Consolidated service territories is $0.74968 per therm.
 If you would like to change the rate used in the calculations above, enter a new rate below.

 $ per therm